Israel Will Let Egypt Deliver Some Aid To Gaza, As Doctors Struggle To Treat Hospital Blast Victims

 The Gaza Health Ministry said 3,478 people have been killed in Gaza since the war began, and more than 12,000 wounded, mostly women, children and the elderly.
 Another 1,300 people across Gaza are believed to be buried under the rubble, alive or dead, health authorities said.

-More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion, in which the fighters took some 200 hostages into Gaza.
+More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion.
 Militants in Gaza have launched rockets every day since toward cities across Israel.

 Israel has been expected to launch a ground invasion into Gaza, though military officials say no decision has been made.